melange-re/melange-re.github.io/docs/learn.md

 var t = john.name;
 ```

-Note that type inference with objects is more lenient than with records.
-For
+Note that object types allow for some flexibility —thanks to subtyping— that the
+record types do not have.
+For example, an object type can be coerced to another
+with fewer values or methods, while it is impossible to coerce a record type to
+another one with fewer fields.
+So different object types that share some methods
+can be mixed in a data structure where only their common methods are visible.

-example, one can create a function that operates in all the object types that
+To give an example, one can create a function that operates in all the object
-include a field `name` that is of type string, e.g.:
+types that include a field `name` that is of type string, e.g.:

 ```ocaml
 let name_extended obj = obj##name ^ " wayne"